How to get Tezos¶

 If you prefer to temporarily disable automatic updates, you just have to set an environment variable:

-./babylonnet.sh --help for more informations about the
+./florencenet.sh --help for more information about the

 script.
 In particular see

-./babylonnet.sh client --help or the
+./florencenet.sh client --help or the

 online manual for more information about